alzohrah/IoTDemos/Sample-IoT-application.md

 ### Create your Application on IBM Cloud

-1. Create an account or Log in to IBM Cloud http://edit
+1. Create an account or Log in to IBM Cloud [Click Here](ibm.biz/home-automation-workshop).

 2. Click on Catalog > Boilerplates > Internet of Things Platform Starter.